Volkswagen ID.5 SUV - Range, charging & running costs

-The factory that builds the ID.5 operates on renewable energy and Volkswagen offsets any ‘unavoidable’ carbon emissions, meaning the ID.5 is officially carbon neutral.
+The factory that builds the Volkswagen ID.5 operates on renewable energy and Volkswagen offsets any ‘unavoidable’ carbon emissions, meaning the ID.5 is officially carbon neutral, so it’s off to a good start in terms of its eco-friendly credentials.

-The ID.5 is capable of charging at speeds up to 135kW.
-That’s much less than the 350kW charging capability of the Hyundai Ioniq 5 and Kia EV6, but chargers that powerful are pretty much limited to various points on the motorway network.
-Charging up to 80% at 135kW will take just under half an hour, which equates to 62 miles of range being added in six minutes.
+The ID.5 is capable of charging at speeds up to 145kW on the 52kWh battery model, and 135kW on the 77kWh model, resulting in a 10-80% top-up in as quick as 25 or 28 minutes, respectively.
+The GTX version gets the fastest charging speeds for its 79kWh battery, with up to 185kW speeds available, taking 26 minutes to go from 10-80%.
+That’s much less than the 350kW charging capability of the Hyundai Ioniq 5 and Kia EV6, but chargers this powerful are pretty much limited to various points on the motorway network.

-VED (road tax) is free, saving buyers around £500 a year compared to a £40k-plus petrol or diesel SUV.
-As with any electric car, business users stand to benefit from a minimal Benefit-in-Kind tax rate, which will slash your monthly tax bill if you’re coming from a conventionally powered car.
+VED (road tax) is free until April 2025, but you’ll have to start paying after that point, and because the ID.5 costs over £40,000 you’ll also have to pay the luxury car surcharge from years two to six of the car’s life.
+As with any electric car, business users stand to benefit from a minimal Benefit-in-Kind tax rate, which will slash your monthly tax bill if you’re coming from a conventionally-powered car.

 Insurance groups